Deaf sailor Gavin Reid wins top award after daring mid-ocean rescue

 "The sea was incredibly rough at the time so we couldn't place the boats side by side and board that way."

-Having gained experience clambering up and down the mast already on the event, Reid offered to climb on board to make the rescue.
+Having gained experience clambering up and down the mast already during the event, Reid offered to climb on board to make the rescue.

 "It was only with five minutes to go when my skipper asked why I wasn't in my dry suit that I realized I'd agreed to swim across the ocean from one boat to the next," he says.

-Admitting he was "pretty nervous," Reid was also worried about whether his hearing aid would damaged by the water -- they weren't.
+Admitting he was "pretty nervous," Reid was also worried about whether his hearing aids would be damaged by the water -- they weren't.

 Eternity